PacoReinaCampo/MPSoC-DV/requirements/psl/book/chapters/chapter9.md

 In this example, `x` is defined in the `parent` module and is accessible in the `child` module due to inheritance, extending its scope.

-## Direct and Indirect Name References
+## DIRECT AND INDIRECT NAME REFERENCES

 ### Direct Name References